|

 This district is popular due to its enormous shopping centers, making it easy to get jobs in renowned enterprises like Apple and Chanel.

 If you’re looking for a peaceful neighborhood in Berlin, this is the best place for you.
 This is because Charlottenburg residents are ambitious, tradition-conscious, and value a specific mode of life hence not chaotic.
-Consequently, this district has high rents and thus isn’t suitable when trying to save some coins.

 Charlottenburg’s boulevard attracts lots of tourists due to the many shopping malls.
-For this reason, the number of pickpocketers is also relatively high.
+For this reason, the number of pickpockets is also relatively high.
 Always watch your bag in this area and avoid accepting help from strangers as they can easily disappear with your belongings.

 Shoplifting is also high in this area.
 Therefore, if you intend on starting a business here, ensure that the security is tight to avoid losing your property.